arjun-chand/E-shopping-Backend/README.md

   E-Shopping Backend is designed to handle the server-side logic for an e-commerce application.
 It includes functionalities such as user authentication, product management, cart management, and order processing.
 This backend is built using Java Spring Boot ,designed to handle the server-side logic for an e-commerce application.
 It uses MySQL for data storage and integrates with tools such as Postman for API testing and pgAdmin for database management.

 Features

   > User authentication (signup, login)
-  > Product management (add, update, delete products)
+  > Product management (add, update, delete products) by Admin
   > Cart management (add to cart, remove from cart, view cart)
   > Order processing (place an order, view order history)
   > Secure password storage